F.A.Q. - Weddings

 Q. What packages (collections) do you offer?

-A. I offer 5-hour, 6-hour, 8 hour, and full day coverage (start to finish).
-This pricing is between $2400.00 + $5000.00, with an array of different options per each package.
+A. My collections begin at 6 hours, however I do offer the option to build your own collection and the minimum amount depends on when your wedding is.
+Collections offered are between $2400.00 + $4600.00, with an array of different options per each package.
 I also offer each client a one-time discount on ordering prints or print-related products.
 Most of my collections focus solely on service and digital files, the two most important aspects of a wedding collection.

 Q. Can I customize a collection to fit my needs?